RamziJabali/Effective-Java-Practices/README.md

 ### Luckily, there is a third alternative that combines the safety of telescoping constructor pattern with the readability of the JavaBeans pattern.

 It is a form of the `Builder` pattern.
+Alternative way to construct complex objects.
 Instead of making a desired object direclty, the client calls the constructor(or a static factory) with all the required parameters and gets a `builder object`.
-Then the client calls setter-like methods on the builder object to set each ptional parameter of interest.
+Then the client calls setter-like methods on the builder object to set each optional parameter of interest.
 Finally, the client calls a parameterless `build` method to generate the object, which is immutable.

 Builder pattern aims to “Separate the construction of a complex object from its representation so that the same construction process can create different representations.”